-As an eating disorder specialist, I find it fascinating to watch the ways very young children respond to their own eating cues.
+As an eating disorder specialist, I find it fascinating to watch the ways young children respond to their own eating cues.

 Most of us start out with a strong, intuitive sense of our bodies' physiological needs and are able to respond in kind.
 Our bodies give us signals of hunger and fullness, and we start or stop eating accordingly.

 For many of us, though, the hungry/full signal-response pattern is more complicated.
 Our eating patterns are shaped by external influences:

 - Cultural messages about “good” and “bad” foods

 And, if we have a history of disordered eating behaviors, like restricting our food or binge eating, our ability to detect and respond to our body’s cues can really suffer.

 The restrict-binge cycle can be one of the most detrimental influences on our ability to feel fullness and hunger.